Idiot Compassion was a term first used by monks to describe those who lack courage in their compassion. They nailed it.

 Naturally, I couldn’t help seeing this topic in a political light.

 Those who are called “bleeding-heart liberals” tend to be considered compassionate.
-They care for the environment, for the poor, for the disadvantaged, and so on.
+They claim to care for the environment, for the poor, for the disadvantaged, and so on.

 But I have to wonder: is this actually based on the virtue of compassion?
 Do they actually feel this sympathy for the sufferings of others?
-Or is it merely a self-idolizing moral code?
+Or is it merely a self-idolizing moral code they invented in their head?

-From a geo-political standpoint, I’m not quite sure.
+From a political standpoint, I’m not quite sure.

-Typically the stance of the bleeding-hearts is against killing (unless it’s abortion, then it doesn’t count).
+Typically, the stance of the bleeding-hearts is against killing (unless it’s abortion, then it’s fine to slaughter millions apparently).
 As we have seen, they tend to be against war and conflict, even in relation to terrorism.
+But only sometimes, unless it’s a war they like.

-Groups like Al-Qaeda, and the Islamic State, should be dealt with by means other than violence.
+They believe that groups like Al-Qaeda and the Islamic State should be dealt with by means other than violence.

 One could construe this as compassionate.